julyfun/how-to/README.md

 How to do anything.

-## News!
+!!! tip "News"

     [how-to.fun](https://how-to.fun) is now available!
 This site imports how-to as a submodule, so it will automatically update as `how-to` updates!

 ## How to make use of this website?